curvednebula/curvednebula.com/src/cropvideo/README.md

 # Crop, Trim, and Resize Videos Online

 Crop a video to a custom area or place it inside a fixed frame, trim unwanted time from the beginning or end, resize it to an exact output resolution, and save the result as WebM, MKV, or MP4.
 MP4, WebM, MKV, MOV, and AVI input files are supported.
 Processing happens locally in your browser — your video is never uploaded.

+The Quality control adjusts the output video bitrate, allowing you to create a smaller file or retain more visual detail when converting between supported formats.

 ## How to crop a video